russellxie/russellxie.github.io/subpages/cell_hashing.md

 - *In situ* labeling is yet to be tested, have to dissociate the samples into single cell suspension first.
 - Limited numbers of barcodes commercially available (only 14).
 - Customization of barcode is not easy (need customized antibody conjugation).

+## Limitations and on-going efforts

+The original CITE-seq / Cell Hashing paper